hyperandroid/Automata/readme.md

 ```

-##Sample 2 - FSM with timed events
+##Sample 2 - FDA with timed events

 This sample show how to define a timed transition.